 1984 SIKH POGROM: Rajiv and his party presided over the biggest pogrom in India’s history – Sikhs were murdered across India as a vengeance for the assassination of his mother, Indira Gandhi.

-“When a Big tree falls, earth shakes” – he remarked.
+“When a Big tree falls, the earth shakes” – he remarked.

 BOFORS: One of the most publicized scandals in Indian political history, the Bofors scandal marred the image Rajiv, like nothing else.
 The allegation was that the Swedish company, Bofors, paid Rs.
 64 Crore in kickbacks to prominent Indian politicians including Rajiv Gandhi so that they can win the bid for supplying 155 mm field howitzers to India.

 Rajiv-Farooq Accord: By 1987, the Kashmir valley was a fairly peaceful one – much more peaceful than Punjab or Assam.
 Even the separatists were actively engaged in the elections.
 But, they were horribly disappointed in one of the worst Indian elections.
-Internationally it is agreed that the Congress rigged that elections to favor its ally – National Conference.
+Internationally it is agreed that the Congress rigged that election to favor its ally – National Conference.
 The people were so disappointed that it brought the rise of Mujahideen in the valley and marked the start of its terror phase.

 Bhopal Gas Tragedy: In almost every aspect, Rajiv’s rule was one of the most disastrous periods of India.
 He was the Prime Minister when Bhopal Gas tragedy (world’s worst industrial disaster) struck hat claimed thousands of lives.
 Rajiv Gandhi aided, abetted, profited from letting Anderson, the butcher of Bhopal Gas tragedy sneak out of India for a personal bond of Rs 25,000.
 Anderson of Union Carbide was escorted out of Bhopal in a govt. vehicle.

 Secular Legacy: A poor 60-year-old Muslim woman Shah Bano went to the court seeking Rs.
 200/month from her husband, for supporting her 5 children after the lawyer husband deserted her, uttering Triple-Talaq.
 Both the High Court and Supreme Court ruled in the woman’s favor.
 However, Rajiv overruled the court with a new legislation and took away the basic rights of Muslim women in India to appease the conservative clergy.